 Questions about matcha or collagen peptides?

 Okay.
 Enough chit-chat.
-Ready to make my Cold Matcha Latte part of your morning ritual, too?
+Ready to make my Iced Matcha Latte part of your morning ritual, too?

 - 1 cup unsweetened coconut water, chilled (I like Harmless Coconut Water brand, but feel free to use your favorite coconut water!)